note35/sinon/docs/Assertions.rst

 **sinon.assertion.failException**

-The exception when assert failed, by default the exception is "AssertError".
+The exception when assert fails, by default the exception is "AssertError".

 .. code-block:: python